pschool-in/curriculum/content/science/animals.md

 # The Life Cycle of Animals (g4)

 ## Reading
 In animals, the babies either grow in their mother's tummy or hatch out of the eggs.
-Some animals like crows, spiders and lizards lay eggs.
+Some animals like crows, spiders, and lizards lay eggs.
 Unlike a chicken, their eggs are tiny.
 Some animals lay eggs that are too tiny to be observed with naked eyes.

 ### Hen
 A hen lays eggs.
-The warmth which is provided by hen to her eggs, helps the chick inside the egg to grow.
-After the full growth, chicks breaks the egg shell and comes out.
+The warmth which is provided by the hen to her eggs helps the chick inside the egg to grow.
+After the full growth, the chick breaks the eggshell and comes out.

 Unlike, a chick which does not look very different from a hen, in some animals, the young one grows into an adult animal that looks very different from the young one.
 This change of form is called metamorphosis.

 ### Butterfly
-A butterfly has to go through various stages of growth unlike other animals.
-These stages are egg, larva, pupa and adult.
+A butterfly has to go through various stages of growth, unlike other animals.
+These stages are egg, larva, pupa, and adult.
-The adult stage is called butterfly.
+The adult stage is called the butterfly.
 All the butterflies have to go through these four stages.

-## Group: Egg laying Vs Non-egg laying
+## Group: Egg-laying Vs Non-egg laying

 Classify the below animals on the basis of whether they lay eggs or not.